ossobv/openvpn-u2f-setup/README.rst

 openvpn-u2f-setup
 =================

-Configuration and howto to use the YubiKey U2F as time based second factor for OpenVPN logins.
+Configuration and howto to use a *U2F device (YubiKey)* as time based second authentication factor for *OpenVPN* logins.

 Components
 ----------